Research

 Wage growth is slowing

-Along with slower job growth, wage gains are also down from their robust pandemic-era growth rates.
-Average hourly earnings of private sector employees increased 3.6% between July 2023 and July 2024.
-That was more than 2 percentage points below the strong gains posted during 2022, but it was still slightly above the 3.3% average gain during 2019.
+Although job growth remains solid, wage gains are down from their strong pandemic-era growth rates.
+Average hourly earnings of private sector employees increased 4.1% between January 2024 and January 2025.
+That was nearly 2 percentage points below the strong gains posted during 2022, but still remained above the 3.3% average gain during 2019.

 Savings rate dipped below pre-pandemic levels

 Household savings soared during the first year and a half of the pandemic, driven primarily by reduced consumer activity as well as income-supporting fiscal stimulus packages.
-Many households used these excess savings to support elevated spending levels in 2022, which blunted the impact of soaring inflation.
-Savings rates are now below pre-pandemic levels, which means the financial cushion that many households established during the pandemic is being depleted.
+Many households used these excess savings to support elevated spending levels, which blunted the impact of soaring inflation.
+Savings rates are now below pre-pandemic levels, which means the financial cushion that many households established during the pandemic is largely depleted.

 Household wealth at a record high

 Household wealth rose to record highs during the pandemic, driven by a surging stock market and accelerating home values.
 These two indicators reversed trend in 2022, which resulted in a decline in total household net worth.
-By the first quarter of 2024, total household net worth had rebounded to reach a new record high of more than $160 trillion.
+By the third quarter of 2024, total household net worth had rebounded to reach a new record high of nearly $169 trillion.
 While household wealth doesn’t directly determine the amount that most consumers can spend on a daily basis, its impact on confidence influences current and future financial decisions.

 Household debt continues to rise

-Household debt trended steadily higher during the pandemic, with aggregate balances reaching $17.8 trillion by 2024:Q2.
-That was $3.7 trillion higher than the 2019:Q4 level.
+Household debt trended steadily higher in recent years, with aggregate balances topping $18 trillion by 2024:Q4.
+That was $3.9 trillion higher than the 2019:Q4 level.
 Mortgages represent the bulk of household debt at 70%, followed by auto loans (9%) and student loans (9%).

 Revolving credit rising sharply

 Consumer credit balances fell to a 4-year low during the early months of the pandemic – primarily because households had fewer places to spend their money.
 That trend quickly reversed as restrictions eased and the economy reopened.
-Revolving consumer credit rose sharply in 2022 and 2023, wiping out all of the balance reductions posted during the early months of the pandemic.
-By June 2024, total revolving credit balances topped $1.3 trillion – more than $225 billion (or 20%) above their pre-pandemic peak.
+Revolving consumer credit rose sharply during the last 4 years, which easily wiped out all of the balance reductions posted during the early months of the pandemic.
+By December 2024, total revolving credit balances reached nearly $1.4 trillion – more than $260 billion (or 24%) above their pre-pandemic peak.

 Debt service remains in check

 Despite the elevated debt levels, debt service remains manageable for households on the aggregate.
-The Federal Reserve’s Debt Service Ratio, which is the ratio of total required household debt payments to total disposable income, was just under 10% in 2024:Q1.
-While that was higher than the lows posted during the first half of 2021, it was generally on par with pre-pandemic readings.
+The Federal Reserve’s Debt Service Ratio, which is the ratio of total required household debt payments to total disposable income, was just over 11% in 2024:Q3.
+While that was higher than the lows posted during the first half of 2021, it was slightly below pre-pandemic readings.

-With debt service at manageable levels, overall delinquency rates remain in check.
-As of 2024:Q2, only 3.2% of outstanding household debt was in some stage of delinquency.
-While this was up 0.6 percentage points from the 2023:Q2 level, it remained well below the 2019 average of 4.6%.
+With debt service at manageable levels, overall delinquency rates remain in check – despite trending higher in recent quarters.
+As of 2024:Q4, 3.6% of outstanding household debt was in some stage of delinquency.
+While this was up more than a full percentage point from the recent low of 2.5% in 2022:Q4, it remained well below the 2019 average of 4.6%.

 Credit card delinquencies rising sharply

 Overall delinquency rates remain low, but the percent of credit cards that were severely delinquent rose sharply in recent quarters.
-As of 2024:Q2, 10.9% of credit card debt was at least 90 days delinquent.
-That was up from a recent low of 7.6% in 2022:Q3 and represented the highest level in more than 12 years.
+As of 2024:Q4, 11.4% of credit card debt was at least 90 days delinquent.
+That was up from a recent low of 7.6% in 2022:Q3 and represented the highest level in 13 years.